apihuang/TakeHomeTest/README.md

 Step 1: Install node on your localhost

 Step 2: Type the following two commands to install WebSocket and Axios
->  node install ws
+>  npm install ws
->  node install axios
+>  npm install axios

 Step 3: Copy githubAPIChallenge.js from git to your current directory